 The disappearing narcissist doesn’t care that it’s the holidays and that they have hurt you deeply and left you all alone.
 These thoughts don’t resonate with them.
 As masters of justification, they simply choose a stance and stick to it, making sure that you are wholly to blame.

-2) They Don’t Do Intimacy, Responsibility or Obligation:
+3) They Don’t Do Intimacy, Responsibility, Or Obligation.

-I’ve had many a client tell me they’ve had solid plans for the holidays, with their narcissists and then find themselves stood up, or on the receiving end of a text, cancelling at the last minute.
+I’ve had many a client tell me they’ve had solid plans for the holidays, with their narcissists, and then find themselves stood up, or on the receiving end of a text, canceling at the last minute.
 The next thing they know, they see pictures on social media of them spending the holidays with someone else.
 They’re devastated and asking – “WTH?”